rellikmil/scapeless/README.md

 Models, textures and music from N1h, you can obtain project files here - https://drive.google.com/drive/folders/1k-Sb25FIpOqSgr2iXulRhi1Nidke5xxI?usp=sharing

 License: BSD for code and CC-BY for multimedia (project files too) (except for Effekseer and particle emitter, they're from https://github.com/Kagamma)

+Thanks to Michalis Kamburelis and Eugene Loza, I couldn't have done it without them.